 Click OK three times to close the dialog windows, saving changes

 Reboot the computer

 Step 2.
 Reproduce the issue

 Reproduce the technical issue with Acronis True Image.
 The program will log its activity in more detail this time.

 Step 3.
 Generate a new system report

 Generate a new system report.
-If you are in contact with Acronis Customer Central, upload the new system report to Acronis FTP server.
+If you are in contact with Acronis Support, upload the new system report to Acronis FTP server.